woocart/localizations/UK/products-jewelry.md

 Price: 75

-The Serpentine Sterling Silver & Pink Opal Gemstone Necklace will become the highlight of your silver jewelry collection.
+The Serpentine Sterling Silver & Pink Opal Gemstone Necklace will become the highlight of your silver jewellery collection.
 Simple yet distinctive its bespoke design features an eye-catching pink opal gemstone encased in a sleek silver curved motif.
-Featuring an adjustable silver chain and the powerful healing stone associated with good luck it is an ideal gift, and a perfect addition to bridal jewelry.
+Featuring an adjustable silver chain and the powerful healing stone associated with good luck it is an ideal gift, and a perfect addition to bridal jewellery.

 - Adjustable stations: 39cm, 41cm, 43cm and 45cm.
 - Material: Sterling Silver